androidthings/contrib-drivers/ws2812b/README.md

 * A 1 bit is defined by a high voltage pulse with a duration of 850 ns which is followed by a low voltage pulse of 400 ns
 * Each pulse can have a deviation of +/- 150 ns

 At the moment there is no direct solution to send such short timed pulses with **different durations** by the API of Android Things.
 There is however the [Serial Peripheral Interface (SPI)](https://developer.android.com/things/sdk/pio/spi.html) which can send bits as voltage pulses.
-Whereas each single bit results in a pulse of the **exact same** duration.
+In the context of SPI it should be noted that each sent bit has a specified and **exact same duration**.

 * This duration is indirectly defined by the frequency of the SPI.
 * A transmitted 1 bit results in a short high voltage pulse at the SPI MOSI (Master Out Slave In) pinout